xkollar/xkollar.github.io/data/posts/2025-12-14-testing-subset.markdown

 ---

-In the real world there are many cases where we would like all members of a set/population/... to satisfy a certain property but it not practical (or possible) to test them all.
+In the real world there are many cases where we would like all members of a set/population/... to satisfy certain property but it is not practical (or possible) to test them all.

-Set might be too big, individual test might take too long, or it might be too expensive.
+The set might be too big, individual test might take too long, or it might be too expensive is some other way.
+Or perhaps testing is destructive and after testing all the elements you would have nothing left.

 As an example it might be a huge database with lots of entries.
 Or an airport and deep searches.

 In any case, you take your budget (whether that is money, time, API calls, ...) and max it out running your tests.
-If you found your error, you have your answer: the system is compromised.
+If you found an error, you have your answer: the system is compromised.

 But what if you haven't found any errors?
 You'd probably like to be able to express what have you learned in terms of probabilities that there are errors.

 Or perhaps you'd like to be able to talk to rest of the business allowing them to understand the relationship between the resource allocation on testing and likelihood of there being undetected errors in the system.

 ## The First Attempt (Stumbling in the Dark)

-To make things more simple, let's say we have 5 elements in total and are able to test only 2.
-It might be tempting to attempt the following analysis:
+To make things more simple, let's say we have 5 elements in total and are able to test only 2 of them.
+It might be tempting to attempt the following
+analysis:

 ```txt
  Untested | Tested   | Cumulative Probability